Embedded accounting

 <div id="stub-profit"></div>

-<div id="stub-modal"></div>
+<div id="stub-bank-accounts"></div>

-4. Get an authentication token
+4. Obtain an authentication token

 5. Initialise the SDK